 Troy Lee Ruckus Shell

 The Troy Lee Ruckus Shell shorts are burly and substantial shorts designed for the mountain biker who trends towards the downhill/gravity side of the spectrum.
 This rider is more concerned with charging down gnar as opposed to spinning uphill for hours.
 These shorts have a burly and tough feel that will stand up to crashes.
-Also, the Ruckus are quite comfortable and although they are baggy, have a nice fit.
+Also, the Ruckus are quite comfortable and have a nice fit despite their bagginess.

-The shorts do have a heavy feel, and they cannot match the pedal-friendly nature of other shorts.
-While you can do a huge, half-day, ride with these shorts, it is not their strong suit.
-They breathe okay but they still aren't the best choice for warm days.
+Because of their heavy feel, these shorts cannot match the pedal-friendly nature of other shorts.
+While you can do a huge, half-day ride with these shorts, it is not their strong suit.
+They breathe okay, but they still aren't the best choice for warm days.

 Read review: Troy Lee Ruckus Shell